NOTE: Services will likely be impacted in response to COVID-19. Please contact any service prior to visiting in person.

 Hospitals, Community Health Centres and Pop-Up/Mobile Clinics

-- Hospitals/health care partners holding vaccination clinics listed on City of Toronto's website: www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-vaccines/covid-19-how-to-get-vaccinated/ and scroll down to Hospital Immunization Clinics
+- Hospitals/health care partners holding vaccination clinics: www.toronto.ca/home/covid-19/covid-19-protect-yourself-others/covid-19-vaccines/covid-19-how-to-get-vaccinated/ and scroll to Hospital Immunization Clinics

-Medical Anxiety/Needlephobia: Centre for Addiction and Mental Health has adapted their clinic for those with medical anxiety or needlephobia, for more information click www.camh.ca/covidvaccine
+Medical Anxiety/Needlephobia: Centre for Addiction and Mental Health adapted clinic for those with medical anxiety or needlephobia, click www.camh.ca/covidvaccine

 Vaccination in Pharmacies

-Some pharmacies in Toronto offer Pfizer and Moderna vaccines.
+Some pharmacies offer Pfizer and Moderna vaccines.
 Client must have health card or other government issued identification.

-To receive Moderna, people must be 18 or older at time of vaccination.
-To receive Pfizer, people must be turning 12 years by the end of 2021 or older at time of vaccination.
-To find participating pharmacy, click vaccine locations Those between 12-17 should only book with a location that offers Pfizer.
+To receive Moderna, people must be 25 or older (although those 18-24 years can receive Moderna with informed consent).
+To receive Pfizer, people must be 5 years or older.
+To find participating pharmacy, click vaccine locations

 Vaccination in Primary Care/Physician Offices

 Vaccine has been given to certain clinics and physicians offices.
-Primary care providers will NOT take appointments by request, but will contact eligible patients directly to book an appointment.
+Primary care providers will NOT take appointments by request, but will contact eligible patients directly.

 Cancelling Appointments Made with Ontario Vaccination Booking System (appointments at mass vaccination clinics)